Facebook pixel Automotive Vehicle Inspection Program

 Keep Vehicles Road-Ready with Auto Safety Inspection Training

 Start your automotive career with STLCC’s automotive vehicle inspection program.
-This hands-on training prepares you for auto safety inspection work and helps you meet Missouri Safety Inspection requirements.
-You’ll learn how to inspect vehicles and perform light maintenance tasks used in real service settings.
+This hands-on auto safety inspection training teaches you how to inspect vehicles, perform light maintenance and meet Missouri safety inspection requirements.

-Courses cover inspection procedures, fluid checks, and the basics of steering, suspension and alignment.
-By completing this program, you’ll be prepared to earn an inspection license and qualify for entry-level roles in service and vehicle inspection.
+You’ll practice real shop procedures, including fluid checks and basic steering, suspension and alignment inspections.
+When you complete the program, you’ll be ready to pursue an inspection license and apply for entry-level roles in vehicle service and inspection.

 What is Automotive Vehicle Inspection at St. Louis Community College?

-The automotive vehicle inspection program teaches you how to check a car from top to bottom to make sure it’s safe and running right.
-You’ll get hands-on experience and learn the skills you need to start a career as an automotive inspector, performing inspections and offering trusted vehicle maintenance services.
+The automotive vehicle inspection program at STLCC teaches you how to check a vehicle from top to bottom to ensure it is safe and running properly.
+You’ll gain hands-on experience and build the skills needed to begin a career in vehicle inspection and light automotive service.

 In this program, you’ll learn to:

-• Properly lift and support a vehicle using both drive-on and two-post style lifts.
+• Properly lift and support a vehicle using drive-on and two-post lifts.

 • Follow safe waste handling practices and maintain a clean, organized shop.

-• Inspect different automotive fluids and assess their condition.
+• Inspect automotive fluids and assess their condition.

-• Service tires and wheel assemblies, including tire replacement or repair, balancing and reprogramming the Tire Pressure Monitoring System (TPMS).
+• Service tires and wheel assemblies, including tire repair or replacement, balancing and Tire Pressure Monitoring System (TPMS) reprogramming.

 • Remove and replace worn steering and suspension components.

-• Conduct professional car safety inspections as a certified automotive inspector.
+• Perform professional vehicle safety inspections as a certified automotive inspector.

 Pathways Illustration